 "Your story needs to be told, now consider

-Now speak up and keep going with your
+Now speak up and keep going: tell your

-The man steadies himself and takes a breath,
+The man steadies himself, takes in a breath;

 "It was this morn I visited her